akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 Create a templates directory in your project directory (the one that contains manage.py).
 Templates can live anywhere on your filesystem that Django can access.
 (Django runs as whatever user your server runs.)
 However, keeping your templates within the project is a good convention to follow.

-Open your settings file (mysite/settings.py, remember) and add a DIRS option in the TEMPLATES setting:
+Open your settings file (mypollingwebapp /settings.py, remember) and add a DIRS option in the TEMPLATES setting:

 ```python
 TEMPLATES = [